Monday, February 10, 2014

 Review

-The film was ordinary and not as fully realised as a bright and embraceable action-thriller as it happened on the future and next instalment (click here).
-'MI:III' has its thrills and moments to specifically entertain the audiences of its full level of espionage and action.
-This review is dedicated to the now late Phillip for his hard work of performing.
+The film was ordinary and not as fully realised as a bright and engaging spy action-thriller, as it happened in the future and the next instalment (click here).
+MI: III has thrills and moments to specifically entertain the audience with its level of espionage and action.
+I dedicate this review to the late Philip Seymour Hoffman for his hard work in acting.

 Star rating: (7/10) Good Movie